Signed in as:

 I kept in touch with my friends at Pewabic and joined the Michigan Potters Association.
 This was an organization of about 100 people from all over the area.
 John Glick was the program chairperson and he had starting bringing in well known potters from all over the country to present two day workshops which were held at local colleges and were sometimes attended by over a hundred people.
 The MPA also had a yearly juried show at Pewabic.

-I had a lot of concerns too about the safety of the basement studio for my family.
+I had a lot of concerns about the safety of the basement studio for my family.
 I worried about exposing them to fumes and dusts.
-We moved the kiln into the garage,but clay,glazes and glaze ingredients were still stored in the basement.
+Fortunately, we had an extra deep garage and with the help of a friend we constructed a little wheeled angle iron stand for the kiln so that it could be pulled out when when needed and moved back when not in use.

 I stayed in that studio for about 6 years until we decided that the school situation was not serving our kids needs.
 We had tried Friend's School in Detroit which was excellent, but there were always rumors about lack of funding.
 We were left with the choice of moving or having our kids ride long distances to a new private school.
 We decided to move,our first choice being Ann Arbor.
 We spent two years looking there.
 In the mean time, I was able to sell the studio and set myself up in a temporary loft space.
 Finally, finding nothing in Ann Arbor, we ended up in a modestly sized mid century modern home in Farmington Hills ,a suburb of Detroit.